 In those circumstances, the parties can make an application to the court even if the relationship lasted for less than two years.

-SO HOW DO YOU PROTECT WHAT YOU ALREADY HAVE IN A DE FACTO RELATIONSHIP?
+PROTECTING WHAT YOU ALREADY HAVE IN A DE FACTO RELATIONSHIP

 If you are concerned about the financial consequences of moving in with your partner, then you may want to consider a Cohabitation Agreement.

 In Australia, a cohabitation agreement is a type of financial agreement.
 A Financial agreement is the proper name given to an agreement between couples in a de facto relationship or contemplating a de facto relationship, or even after a de facto relationship (separation).
 Wherever we refer to a Cohabitation agreement, we are referring to Financial Agreement, they are the same thing.

 Whilst the main effect of a financial agreement is to prevent either party making an application to the Family Court for the division of property, negotiating a financial agreement encourages a couple to agree on how to divide their property in the event of, or following, separation.
 Financial agreements may deal with all or any of the parties’ property and financial resources and also how maintenance would be paid.

 In general, cohabitation agreements suit couples where one or both parties come into the relationship with existing money, debt or other assets.
 For example, a young couple who are both starting with very little may not think they need a cohabitation agreement.

 Examples of relationships that could benefit from a cohabitation agreement include relationships where one or both parties:

 - Have children from a previous relationship and they want to ensure that their existing assets are preserved for their children;